Sleeping-Bear-Systems/tools-samples/src/UseRailwayOrientedProgramming/README.md

-# SleepingBearSystems.ToolsSample
+# UseRailwayOrientedProgramming

-## Use Railway Oriented Programming
+---

 This sample illustrate the use of the railway oriented programming using *SleepingBearSystems.Tools.Railway*.
 The sample program uses `Result` class to implement ROP for several different programming tasks including validation and file handling.